bdamokos/pick-distinct-colors/README.md

-# Color Distance
+# Pick Distinct Colors

-A JavaScript library for analyzing and selecting maximally distinct colors.
+A library for analyzing and selecting maximally distinct colors.
 This package provides tools for working with colors in Lab color space, calculating color distances, and implementing various algorithms to select sets of colors that are maximally distinct from each other.

+Available in both **JavaScript** (npm package) and **Python** implementations.

 ## Demo
 ![Demo site](docs/images/demo_site.png)